 We are born helpless.
-We can’t walk, can’t talk, can’t feed ourselves, can’t even do our own damn taxes.
+We can’t walk, can’t talk, can’t feed ourselves, can’t even do our damn taxes.

 But some adults and community members around us suck.
 They punish us for our independence.
 They don’t support our decisions.
-And therefore we don’t develop autonomy.
-We get stuck in Stage One, endlessly mimicking those around us, endlessly attempting to please all so that we might not be judged.
+And thus we don’t develop autonomy.
+We grind to a halt in Stage One, mimicking those around us, endlessly attempting to please beat order that we'd not be judged.

 This is Stage One.
 The mimicry.
 The constant search for approval and validation.
 The absence of independent thought and personal values.

 We must remember the standards and expectations of those around us.
 But we must also become strong enough to act despite those standards and expectations once we feel it is necessary.
 We must develop the facility to act by ourselves and for ourselves.

 In Stage One, we learn to suit in with the people and culture around us.
 Stage Two is about learning what makes us different from the people and culture around us.
 Stage Two requires us to start out making decisions for ourselves, to see ourselves, and to understand ourselves and what makes us unique.

 Stage Two involves plenty of trial-and-error and experimentation.
 We experiment with living in new places, hanging out with new people, imbibing new substances, and fidgeting with new people’s orifices.

 In my Stage Two, I ran off and visited fifty-something countries.
 My brother’s Stage Two was diving headfirst into the shape of state in Washington DC.
 Everyone’s Stage Two is slightly different because all folks is slightly different.

 Stage Two could also be a process of self-discovery.
 We try things.
 Variety of them go well.
 Variety of them don’t.
 The goal is to remain with people who go well and advance .